SAC Honors Academy Program

 The SAC Honors Academy Program offers college courses in core subjects that every student will need for a bachelor's degree in Texas.
 Dedicated professors and an embedded advisor work one-on-one with students and guide them through academic, transfer, and career goals.
 Honors Academy Program students receive a first-rate college experience during their first two years at a fraction of the cost of a four-year college or university.

-The Honors Academy Program is open to high school graduates, Travis Early College High School sophomores, or college freshmen with less than 15 hours of college credits in the Core.
+The Honors Academy Program is open to high school graduates, Travis Early College High School sophomores, or college freshmen with less than 21 hours of college credits in the Core.
 Students must be pursuing an associate's degree requiring at least 12 hours in the Texas Core Curriculum.
-High school graduates must have a minimum of 3.25 GPA (85/B) and college placement scores of 351 in college level Reading, and 340 in college level Writing with a minimum of 4 on the essay.
-College freshman must have a minimum 3.25 GPA.
+High school graduates must have a minimum of 3.25 GPA (85/B) and TSIA 2.0 college placement scores at college-level in Writing and Reading with a minimum of 5 on the essay.
+College freshmen must have a minimum 3.25 GPA.
 Individual exceptions to these requirements are made on a case-by-case basis.
 Interested students should apply to have their applications reviewed.

 The Honors Academy Program supports and values equitable education by promoting non-discriminatory practices, considering the full range of human diversity with respect for all forms of human difference.